Drive-JEPA: Video JEPA Meets Multimodal Trajectory Distillation for End-to-End Driving: Related Work

 \subsection{End-to-end autonomous driving}

 Early works such as ALVINN \cite{pomerleau1988alvinn} and PilotNet \cite{bojarski2016end} leverage large-scale human driving data to learn policies that map sensor observations directly to control actions.
 However, these models often lack interpretability and can degrade due to issues such as causal confusion.
 To mitigate this, recent studies incorporate intermediate representations and auxiliary supervision to improve robustness.
 Transfuser \cite{chitta2022transfuser} fuses LiDAR and camera features in the BEV space and strengthens BEV features with BEV segmentation and 3D detection supervision.
 Going further, UniAD \cite{hu2023planning} unifies the full stack of driving tasks—including tracking, mapping, and motion prediction—within a single framework jointly optimized with planning.
 VAD \cite{jiang2023vad} explores compact vectorized scene representations for efficiency, while SparseDrive \cite{sun2025sparsedrive} proposes a query-centric sparse structure as a BEV-free alternative.
 DriveTransformer \cite{jiadrivetransformer} further improves efficiency by using a small set of learned queries to aggregate multi-view image features.
 Moreover, DiffusionDrive \cite{liao2025diffusiondrive} and GoalFlow \cite{xing2025goalflow} investigate diffusion-based end-to-end trajectory generation.
+A related direction, MomAD \cite{song2025momad}, exploits cross-frame momentum for temporal consistency but regenerates the trajectory via query-space topological matching, whereas we independently cast momentum as a lightweight selection term fused with a learned scorer that jointly weighs other safety metrics.
 Despite these advances, end-to-end driving remains challenging due to two fundamental requirements: capturing the spatiotemporal structure of complex scenes and modeling the inherently multimodal nature of driving behaviors.